iholloma/crdh/_essays/v01-17-talk-back-boards-and-text-mining.md

 sacred, new talk-back questions could tap into such complex questions one piece at a time.

-{% figure caption: "WORI Talk-Back Board, July 2014 (Photo by Author)" %}
+{% figure caption: "Figure 2.
+WORI Talk-Back Board, July 2014 (Photo by Author)" %}
 ![Photograph of a talk-back board at the Women's Rights National Historical Park in Seneca Falls, New York.
 The question reads: What will it be like when men and women are truly equal?](/assets/img/v01/howard/wori.jpg)
 {% endfigure %}